cea-hpc/phobos/doc/design/deletion_and_versioning.md

 ```

 #### Get
-The `phobos get` may need to target an object version to recover it.
+The `phobos get` may need to target an object version to access it.
 Its default
 behavior does not change.

 ```